alexmunk/gogen/README.md

 # Still to be done

-In the absence of a real README, here's a few commands to get you started:
+In the absence of a real README, here are a few commands to get you started:

     gogen
     gogen -c examples/weblog/weblog.yml